Rhamnus lanceolata Pursh

 Comments

-Two partially sympatric varieties are often recognized but appear to be of questionable taxonomic significance.
+Previously, two partially sympatric varieties were often recognized (under Rhamnus lanceolata) but appear to be of questionable taxonomic significance.
 Var. lanceolata, primarily of the Appalachian region, has pubescent leaves and twigs while var. glabrata Gleason) has glabrous leaves and twigs and occurs primarily west of the Appalachians.
 However, plants with intermediate characters are reportedly widespread in the main, midwestern range of the species, making the distinction problematic.
 Most Virginia material apparently conforms to var. lanceolata, but a population matching var. glabrata has been documented by J.C.
 Ludwig in Russell County.

 Habitat